Home PhotoAcute Studio PhotoAcute Mobile

 Uploading to other ftp/http server:

-If you have the possibility of uploading the results to any server accessible by ftp/http, you can do that and send us the link.
+If you have a possibility to upload the results to any server accessible by ftp/http, you can do that and send us the link.

 Using http-push service: